FAQs

 When is the best time of year to do a landscape installation?

-Fall and spring are generally the best times to plant.
-Plants that have been dug from nurseries in the fall are generally dormant and less likely to stress from transplanting.
-The dormant season allows the plant’s root structure to grow and become established before energy is expended in the spring and summer to produce top growth.
-Regularly scheduled watering in the winter months is still necessary to help plants survive.
+Fall and spring are the best times to plant.
+Plants dug from nurseries in the fall are dormant and less likely to stress from transplanting.
+This allows their root structure to grow before producing top growth in spring and summer.
+Watering in winter is still necessary for plant survival.

-Some definition of “fall” is needed, as it relates to the landscape industry.
-The planting season associated with “fall” has more to do with the dropping of leaves and moisture content of the ground than a specific date on the calendar.
-Rainy periods in the fall make the digging and transport of plants from the fields difficult.
-Conversely, dry periods in the fall can be tricky because it becomes more difficult to keep soil undisturbed around root balls.
-We try to work with the elements to find the best way to install a landscape.
+In the landscape industry, “fall” refers to a planting season related to the dropping of leaves and moisture in the ground, rather than a specific calendar date.
+Rainy periods make it challenging to dig and transport plants, while dry periods make it difficult to keep soil undisturbed around root balls.
+We work with these elements to find the best way to install a landscaping plan.

 Are there guidelines regarding the watering of newly installed landscape plants?